kyma-project/istio/docs/user/00-42-proxy-stats-matcher.md

 envoy_cluster_outlier_detection_ejections_active{cluster_name="outbound|8000||httpbin.target.svc.cluster.local"} 0
 ```

-#### 8. Test Outlier Detection via Ingress Gateway
+#### 9. (Optional) Test Outlier Detection via Ingress Gateway

-You can also verify that the ingress gateway proxy tracks ejection state independently when configured with `proxyStatsMatcher`.
+You can also verify that the ingress gateway proxy tracks ejection state independently since `proxyStatsMatcher` is configured globally.
 To do this:

 1. Create a Gateway and VirtualService to route traffic through the ingress: